 12. FOOT SIZE HAS ZERO TO DO WITH PENIS SIZE.

-In a study published earlier this year, researchers synthesized data from 17 previous studies that included the penis measurements of more than 15,000 men from around the world.
+In a study published in 2015, researchers synthesized data from 17 previous studies that included the penis measurements of more than 15,000 men from around the world.
 The results: There is little evidence that penis size is linked to height, body mass, or shoe size.
-You can stop flaunting your size 13s, gentlemen.

 13. THERE'S A REASON GRANDPA'S TOENAILS LOOK LIKE THAT.